 Referencing: How much of my history should I share?

-Referencing checks can be a daunting process when you’re unsure whether your credit history will suffice or your previous landlord will cooperate.
+Referencing checks can be a daunting aspet of the property letting process when you’re unsure whether your credit history will suffice or your previous landlord will cooperate.
 It can also be hard to decide what to be upfront about and what to keep to yourself.
-Though these may not be appeasing topics to raise with a new agent or landlord, you will find honesty truly is the best policy.
+Though these may not be appeasing topics to raise with a new letting agent or landlord, you will find honesty truly is the best policy.

 Recently, we helped a tenant with her referencing application & some complications.
 For the purpose of this blog post, we will refer to the tenant as Jessica.
 Jessica had a short history of hiccups with utility bills that had led to a demise of her credit history & a CCJ.
 While attending our offices Jessica had an upfront and honest chat with us, informing us of the reasons why these may show.
 This gave Jessica a fair opportunity to explain her situation and for us to recognise that Jessica was a sincere potential tenant.